Are you happy with the money you are currently making? If not, are you doing anything about it?

 - Watching videos

-Use their web search tool (not a search engine, they just want to know what people search for), play videos on silent in another tab as you go about your day, and do a couple surveys a day when you’re bored at work.
+Use their web search tool (not a search engine, they just want to know what people search for), get paid to watch videos, and do a couple surveys a day when you’re bored at work.
 If you can consistently do that, your cash and rewards will add up quicker than you think.

 Want to know more?
 Check out our comprehensive Swagbucks review.